SEVEN STEPS TO THE REST OF GOD

 Then the nations of the earth will be required to come to Jerusalem, bringing their wealth and acknowledging that God is in Christ in the saints in Jerusalem.

-And it shall come to pass, that every one that is left of all the nations which came against Jerusalem shall even go up from year to year to worship the King, the Lord of hosts, and to keep the feast of tabernacles.
+And it shall come to pass that everyone who is left of all the nations which came against Jerusalem shall go up from year to year to worship the King, the LORD of hosts, and to keep the Feast of Tabernacles.
 (Zechariah 14:16)

-For the nation and kingdom that will not serve thee shall perish; yea, those nations shall be utterly wasted.
+For the nation and kingdom which will not serve you shall perish, and those nations shall be utterly ruined.
 (Isaiah 60:12)

 We are being brought into union with the Lord Jesus Christ.
 This is the marriage of the Lamb.
 This is the “tabernacles experience.”